tinonogood/Note/LW7.md

 # 24. Approval Manager

 Product spec driving, Records must go through multiple approvals before the record can be made active.

+## Changes Manager

+Utilities > Changes Manager

+Mechanism for querying the changes in the system configuration for a specified interval.
+The ability to export and import the changed objects

 # Install Module or Template